 Back-to-school season is just around the corner!
 Depending on where you live, your state may be offering huge savings with a sales tax holiday shopping weekend on specific purchases.
-With state sales tax ranging 4 – 10%, that means more money in your pocket.
+With state sales tax ranging from 4 – 10%, that means more money in your pocket.

 Dates vary, but this year many states are going sales-tax-free the first full weekend in August (scroll down for dates in your specific state).
 If you have several kids going to school this year, you can boost your savings by picking up paper, pens, calculators, and backpacks in one trip.
 And you can get even better deals on the bigger ticket items, namely laptops and tablets.

 Getting the Bigger Bang for Your Buck with Laptops

 You don’t want to buy a laptop because it was on sale, only to see it slow or break down in a year.
 While specs change year to year, here are some guidelines to help you purchase technology that will last.